StackOneHQ/mcp-connectors/apps/testing-agent/README.md

 ## How It Works

-The testing tool follows this process:
+The testing agent follows this process:

 1. **Connect to MCP server**: Establishes connection using the MCP client SDK
 2. **Discover tools**: Automatically discovers all available tools by calling `listTools()` on the official MCP client SDK